Osarin

 Osarin (أُوصرين) is a Palestinian town in the Nablus Governorate in northern West Bank, located 16 kilometers southeast of Nablus.
-According to the Palestinian Central Bureau of Statistics (PCBS), the town had a population of 1,630 inhabitants in mid-year 2006.
+According to the Palestinian Central Bureau of Statistics (PCBS), the town had a population of 2,053 inhabitants in 2017.

 Location

 Osarin is located 11.3 km south of Nablus.
 It is bordered by Aqraba to the east, Beita to the north and west, and Qabalan to the south.